-One of the most painful revelations is that your spouse or significant other has been involved with another person.
-The experience of getting found out is traumatic for everyone involved.
-Once what has happened comes out in the open everything changes.
-Many report a reduction of stress no longer having to keep the secret.
-Unfortunately that stress is transferred directly to the offended spouse.
+One of the most painful revelations is that your spouse or significant other has been involved with another — in person or virtually.
+The experience of finding out is traumatic for everyone involved.
+Once what has happened comes out, everything changes.
+After the discovery, many people who cheat on their spouses report feeling less stress since they no longer have to keep the secret.
+But unfortunately, that stress is transferred directly to the betrayed spouse.

-If you want to save your marriage and have a better marriage, and be better people – schedule an appointment today.
+Are you ready to save your marriage, have a better marriage, and become better people?